A topic from the subject of Chromatography in Chemistry.

 • Provide evidence to support or refute hypotheses in forensic investigations.

-Overall, chromatography is an indispensable tool that provides crucial insights into the chemical composition of forensic samples, aiding in the identification of substances, linking suspects to crimes, and contributing to the overall understanding of forensic evidence.
+Overall, chromatography is an indispensable tool that provides crucial insights into the chemical composition of forensic samples, aiding in the identification of substances, linking suspects to crimes, and contributing significantly to the overall understanding of forensic evidence.

 Chromatography's Role in Forensic Science